High Ticket Google Ads Strategy

 Recommended HostingBuild a paid ads strategy that attracts the buyers your high ticket offer deserves

 If your Google Ads campaigns are generating enquiries but few of them are the right fit, the issue is qualification β not traffic volume.
+A high ticket Google Ads strategy fixes that by aligning targeting, ad copy, and landing page intent.
 An audit identifies exactly where high-quality prospects are being missed and where the current campaign is attracting the wrong audience.

 Questions readers usually ask next

-These questions address the most common strategic decisions specific to high ticket Google Ads campaigns.
+These questions address the most common decisions marketers make when building a high ticket Google Ads strategy.

 What is an acceptable CPA for high ticket offers?